ucb-bar/sp24-Baremetal-IDE/tester/README.md

                         Path for storing output files.
 If the path does not already exist, it will be created.
 If unspecified, a default path containing the suite name and test start timestamp will be created.

 Shmoo Testing Options:
+  -c CHIP, --chip CHIP  Chip to run the test on.
+This is used to locate a configuration file with the path `./platform/chipname/chipname.cfg`.
+Defaults to `dsp24`.
   -s SUITE, --suite SUITE
                         Name of the test suite to run -t TESTS, --test TESTS